jsharples777/fitness-tracker/README.md

 # Project Description
-This [web application](https://im-board-beta.herokuapp.com/) allows the user to find board games from Board Game Geek and add them to a local collection.
-From there they can manage that collection adding and removing as they choose.
-They can also start a score sheet for a board game, which is maintained in the browser and has some simple display and math functionality built-in.
-The user can run a timer on the scoresheet to track the game length and then save the score sheet for that board game and review them at a later date.

-A new user can choose register and create a login with the Options menu, and then be able to manage their collections and scoresheets stored in a database.
+This [web application](https://fitness-tracker-jps.herokuapp.com/) allows the user to register and start tracking their workouts.

+The user is presented with:
+1. A dashboard carousel showing their latest current workout and can scroll through and see their previous workouts.
+2. Through the navigation, and buttons on their workouts, they can access all types of exercise (cardio/strength) created by any user;
+3. Add their own named exercise, delete their own exercises, and edit the details on an exercise (distance and duration for cardio, sets/reps/weight and duration for strength based);
+4. They can easily add exercises to the current active workout by:
+    - clicking on the "transfer" button from the exercise type list;
+    - dragging an exercise type to the current workout if open;
+    - copying the exercises from a previous workout in the their dashboard in one easy click, or access the right click menu
+5. View a graphical summary of their last seven workouts to track their progress.

 A logged in user also has access to:
-1. A user search function (by username)
+1. A user search function (by username) to find other users of the website
 2. The ability to create chat sessions with users, including group chats
 3. A user can leave a chat at any time
 4. A user can note some users as favourites, and will be notified if a user in their favourite list logs in/out
 5. A user can note some users as blocked, preventing those users from invite them to chat rooms and sending them messages

-Finally a user can start a score sheet, and if logged in, and make it collaborative, inviting other logged in users and allow all invited users to enter data and share that data during the game, and if they have the capability and a secure connection, join a video/audio chat session together.

 As a technical note, the chat sessions are persisted and offline messages are received on login.